“How can you say I have Alzheimer’s disease? There is nothing wrong with me!”

 Anosognosia, and other attributes of Alzheimer’s disease, such as sundowning, challenging behaviors, wandering, and aggression, can be quite overwhelming, both for the elderly person dealing with these issues and his or her loved ones.
 It is crucial for family members to search out a strong network of support and to educate themselves as much as possible in regards to the disease and recommendations for coping.
 It is also important for family members to set aside sufficient time for self-care.

 Contact All Care for more advice on effectively managing the effects of Alzheimer’s disease, such as anosognosia, to let your senior loved one experience the best possible quality of life.
-We partner with individuals and their families to offer safe, experienced respite care services in Medford and the surrounding areas, enabling family caregivers the opportunity to step away for a period of time to relax and recharge.
+We partner with individuals and their families to offer safe, experienced home health care in Ashland and the surrounding areas, enabling family caregivers the opportunity to step away for a period of time to relax and recharge.
 Whether the need is for a few hours each week or full-time, around-the-clock care, we’re available to help.
 Call us at (541) 857-9195 to learn more or to arrange for a free in-home consultation.